binarytrails/ring-api/README.md

 ### Running

 There are two ways to interact with the Ring-daemon using the API.
 In both cases, you are using the client.
-You can either run a **Client script** located at project root called *client.py* that instantiates the Client class located in *ring_api/client.py* or import the *ring_api/client.py* in **Real-time** in a Python interpreter for example into [IPython](http://ipython.org/).
+You can either run a **Client script** located at project root called *client.py* that instantiates the Client class located in *ring_api/client.py* or import the *ring_api/client.py* in **Interpreter** mode to a Python interpreter (for example into [IPython](http://ipython.org/)).

 #### Client script